Legion of Super-Heroes: "Five Years Later"

 Giffen took over plotting as well as penciling with the Legion of Super-Heroes volume 4 title which started in November 1989, with scripts by Tom and Mary Bierbaum and assists by Al Gordon.
 Five years after the Magic Wars, the United Planets is a darker place and the Legion a distant memory.
 However, a group of former Legionnaires worked to re-form the Legion in this harsh new universe, in which Earth was ruled by the Dominators.

-Shortly after this storyline began, the decision was made to retroactively remove Superboy completely from Legion history.
+Shortly after this storyline began, the decision was made to retroactively remove Superboy from the Legion's history.
 Writer Mark Waid stated that "Because of inter-office politics and machinations ... it was decided that there was no Superboy, but we weren't even allowed to reference him at all."
 This left the question of where the Legion's inspiration came from without the influence of Superboy.
-The writers' solution was a massive retcon, in which Mon-El served in the role of paragon instead of Superboy, with several more retcons to follow.
+The writers' solution was a retcon in which Mon-El served in the role of paragon instead of Superboy, with several more retcons to follow.
 Issue #5 featured an alternate universe story in which the restructuring took place, and the Time Trapper was replaced in continuity by his onetime underling Glorith.